Creators and Guests

 Andy Pettit is a cybersecurity practitioner and lifelong builder with a hacker’s mindset, driven by deep curiosity and a desire to understand how systems truly work.
 He began coding in C at age 12 building custom MUDs and has been pulling systems apart ever since, focusing on gaps between design and real-world behavior.
 Andy brings a whole-business perspective from over a decade as managing partner of Clown Shoe Motorsports, shaping his views on risk, reliability, cost, and people.
 He volunteers with Black Hills Information Security and Antisyphon Training as a Nerd Herder and is a top 5% MetaCTF competitor, endurance racer, and HPDE instructor with NASA Texas Region.

-Appears in
+Appears in 5 episodes

 Guest